veronicabedin/MuonBatchAnalysis/README.md

 The signals of the detector are digitised by the TDC and collected in 81 binary files.
 We employ a cluster to parallelise the analysis operations and speed up the computations.

-THis was a group project, here the info of the people that worked on this and theyr general informations:
+This was a group project, here the info of the people that worked on this and theyr general informations:

 Professor in charge: Jacopo Pazzini